fhirpack/fhirpack/README.md

 ## About this Project

-FHIR represents a promising framework for interacting with healthcare data.
+FHIR is a promising framework for interacting with healthcare data.
 However, tools for lightweight and efficient server communcation are lacking.
 To fill this gap, FHIRPACK provides an easy-to-use and intuitive API that enables effortless access to FHIR data.

 ## Installation

 We strongly recommend using a virtual environment such as venv, conda or pipenv.
-If you need help with this take a look at the "Setting up a virtual environment" section.
+If you need help with this take a look at the [Setting up a virtual environment](#Setting-up-a-virtual-environment) section.

-Inside the environment run the following command to install the package:
+To install the package, run:

 ```shell
 pip install fhirpack